leangjia/blender_docs/trunk/blender_docs/manual/physics/particles/emitter/physics/introduction.rst

    Give the particles a random size variation.
 Mass
    Specify the mass of the particles.
-Multiply mass with particle size
+Multiply Mass with Particle Size
    Causes larger particles to have larger masses.